rootstrap/blog/content/Accessibility in React: tools and practices.md

 ## Conclusion

-Accessibility is a big problem on the web right now, our industry does not perceive the decrease of value on the products we build for the simple reason that a big part of the potential users can't access the features we develop every day.
-With simple tools and practices, we can increase the quality of our products and make society more inclusive for everyone.
+Accessibility is a problem in the development industry.
+The industry does not understand the opportunity available to increase the quality of our products and make apps more inclusive for everyone.
+With simple tools and better practices - we can start to serve our users more adequately and acknowledge their unique needs.